pkmntrainerblue/polishedcrystal/README.md

 Some of the new dialog presumes you picked Pikachu as your starter and have them in your party.
 This may be revised in the future if more starters are added.

-Friendship Option in the game settings does nothing, regardless of whether you enable or disable it.
+Affection Bonus in the game settings does nothing, regardless of whether you enable or disable it.
 This is by design.